-- A17.
+- A26.
 Relevant regulatory factors include the regulatory environment.
 The regulatory environment encompasses, among other matters, the applicable financial reporting framework and the legal and political environment.
-Examples of matters the auditor may consider include: - Accounting principles and industry specific practices. - Regulatory framework for a regulated industry. - Legislation and regulation that significantly affect the entity's operations, including direct supervisory activities. - Taxation (corporate and other). - Government policies currently affecting the conduct of the entity's business, such as monetary, including foreign exchange controls, fiscal, financial incentives (for example, government aid programs), and tariffs or trade restrictions policies. - Environmental requirements affecting the industry and the entity's business.
+Examples of matters the auditor may consider include: - Accounting principles and industry-specific practices. - Regulatory framework for a regulated industry. - Legislation and regulation that significantly affect the entity's operations, including direct supervisory activities. - Taxation (corporate and other). - Government policies currently affecting the conduct of the entity's business, such as monetary, including foreign exchange controls, fiscal, financial incentives (for example, government aid programs), and tariffs or trade restrictions policies.

-A18.
-ISA 250, "Consideration of Laws and Regulations in an Audit of Financial Statements," includes some specific requirements related to the legal and regulatory framework applicable to the entity and the industry.
+9 ISA 220, Quality Control for an Audit of Financial Statements, paragraph 14

+- Environmental requirements affecting the industry and the entity's business. - A27.
+ISA 250 includes some specific requirements related to the legal and regulatory framework applicable to the entity and the industry or sector in which the entity operates.
+10

-A19.
-For the audits of public sector entities, in addition to legislation or regulations, there may be ministerial directives, government policy requirements and resolutions of the legislature that affect the entity's operations.
+A28.
+For the audits of public sector entities, law, regulation or other authority may affect the entity's operations.
 Such elements are essential to consider when obtaining an understanding of the entity and its environment.